PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 • Ongoing quality review programs, and

-• Mandatory malpractice coverage through the state fund.
+• Mandatory malpractice coverage through the Patient & Families Compensation fund.

 legislative staff & media toolkit